Popcorn Governance Process

 Proposals can arise from discussions held in Discord or the forum, or can be based on an individual DAO member’s own expertise.
 Once the idea has been developed, the first step in the proposal submission process is: 1.
 Post a Request for Comment (RFC).
 This invites other PopcornDAO members to provide their feedback.

 After a robust discussion, the next step is: 2.
 Summarize the updated RFC.
 Proposal changes should be noted and timestamped in a changelog at the bottom of the post.

 The matured idea can then be submitted as a 3.
 Popcorn Improvement Proposal (PIP).
 PIPs that are determined by a mod/core contributor to be clear, adequately debated, and in line with the overall Popcorn mission will go to a forum vote.
-PIPs that pass the forum voting process (with a minimum of 20 total votes) will then go to a Snapshot vote.
+PIPs that pass the forum voting process (with a majority approval) will then go to a Snapshot vote.